-- Same sex relationships (LGBT+)

-- What are forced and arranged marriages and what do we need to know?

-- Gender and Trans Identity LGBT+

-- How can we manage conflict successfully?

-- Why do sexism, gender prejudice and stereotypes still exist?

-YEAR GROUP TOPIC/THEME DETAILS What is community cohesion and why is this important?
-(British Values) Revenge Porn - what is this and how can we prevent ourselves from being victims?
-Do we have healthy or unhealthy relationships with our role models?
-Harassment and stalking - what are these things and what does the law say about it?
-Parenting, the different types and styles and looking after a child.
+- Same sex relationships (LGBT+) - What are forced and arranged marriages and what do we need to know? - Gender and Trans Identity LGBT+ - How can we manage conflict successfully? - Why do sexism, gender prejudice and stereotypes still exist? - What is community cohesion and why is this important?
+(British Values) - Revenge Porn what is this and how can we prevent ourselves from being victims? - Do we have healthy or unhealthy relationships with our role models? - Harassment and stalking what are these things and what does the law say about it? - Parenting, the different types and styles and looking after a child.

-- Why is PSHE so important?

-- Risk Taking

-- Gambling and Online Gaming

-- Perseverance and Procrastination

-- Privilege How does this affect us all?

-- Why do we need sleep and how does sleep deprivation affect us?

-- Why is our digital footprint important?

-- How can we celebrate diversity and our identities?

-- What is body positivity and is why is this controversial? (obesity issues)

-- Personal Safety in the Wider World

-- GCSE Revision and Study Skills

-- Applying to College and University

-- Independent Living

-- Internet Safety the Dark Web

-- How is plastic pollution destroying our environment?

-- · How can we protect animal rights and aid sustainability?

-- How can trade unions protect our rights at work?

-- What is cyber crime?

-- How can we successfully prepare for a job interview?

-- Globalisation how does this affect us?

-- What is multiculturalism?

-- What is right-wing extremism?

-- Why is Health and Safety at work so important?
+YEAR TOPIC/THEME DETAILS GROUP Year 11 Health and Wellbeing Why is PSHE so important?
+Risk Taking Gambling and Online Gaming Perseverance and Procrastination Privilege - How does this affect us all?
+Why do we need sleep and how does sleep deprivation affect us?
+Why is our digital footprint important?
+How can we celebrate diversity and our identities?
+What is body positivity and is why is this controversial? (obesity issues) Personal Safety in the Wider World Living in the wider world GCSE Revision and Study Skills Applying to College and University Independent Living Internet Safety - the Dark Web How is plastic pollution destroying our environment?
+How can we protect animal rights and aid sustainability?
+How can trade unions protect our rights at work?
+What is cyber crime?
+How can we successfully prepare for a job interview?
+Globalisation - how does this affect us?
+What is multiculturalism?
+What is right-wing extremism?
+Why is Health and Safety at work so important?
+Relationships Bullying- Body shaming Relationship Break Ups What is 'Good Sex'?
+Why is it essential we know about consent, rape and sexual abuse?
+How can we make ourselves and other people feel more positive and why is happiness important?
+Relationship types and sexuality What is Chem Sex and what do we mean when we talk about safe sex?